Biden’s ambitious broadband funding has a key impediment: an outdated map of who needs it

 Millions of Americans live in rural areas with low population density and topographical barriers that leave Internet Service Providers with little financial incentive to provide service.
 But previous efforts to bring Internet to these “last mile” customers have been stymied by the error-ridden maps.

 Efforts to reform the FCC’s mapping system have been underway for more than a year.
-In March 2020, as the pandemic moved large swaths of American life online, former president Donald Trump signed a bill into law that would require the FCC to collect more detailed data about the availability of Internet service.
+In March 2020, as the pandemic moved large swaths of American life online, President Donald Trump signed a bill into law that would require the FCC to collect more detailed data about the availability of Internet service.
 And in December 2020, Congress passed $65 million in funds to complete the job.
 But months later, the agency still can’t say when the new maps will be available.

 And a lack of new data is making it impossible for state officials to plan for how they might use the new infrastructure funds.

 Miriam Gillow-Wiles, the executive director of the Southwest Colorado Council of Governments, said due to density and topographical challenges like mountains and canyons, government funds are needed to cover the tens of millions of dollars it costs to build Internet infrastructure in her region.
-But if a federal map inaccurately reports that an area is served, it can limit the ability of communities to access funding for rural areas.
+But if a federal map inaccurately reports that an area is served, it can limit the ability of communities to access funding.

 “It’s really hard to gauge who has connectivity and who doesn’t,” she said.
 “It’s unfortunate that it’s taking the FCC so long to get to these maps.”

 In the absence of new FCC data, many states have taken matters into their own hands.
-Tennessee, North Carolinaand others have started building their own maps as they tire of waiting for the federal government to produce its own, and as they develop strategies to deploy funds that became available for broadband deployment during the pandemic under the American Rescue Plan, a stimulus package passed in 2021.
+Tennessee, North Carolina and others have started building their own maps as they tire of waiting for the federal government to produce its own, and as they develop strategies to deploy funds that became available for broadband deployment during the pandemic under the American Rescue Plan, a stimulus package passed in 2021.

 Georgia has released its own maps which can report down to the location of a home, office or community building if an area is served or underserved.
 Broadband service must be available to more than 80 percent of locations in a census block for it to be served in the new map.